benmbutler/powdR/README.md

 4.  **Full Pattern Summation:** A user friendly interface for iterative full pattern summation of single samples.
 5.  **Automated Full Pattern Summation:** A user friendly interface for automated full pattern summation of single samples.
 6.  **Results viewer:** Allows for quick inspection of results derived from full pattern summation.
+7.  **Results editor:** Allows for results from previous saved `powdRfps` and `powdRafps` objects (.Rdata format) to be edited via addition or removal of reference patterns to the fitting process.

 References
 ----------